 - Apply the “Five Why’s” principle to each proposed user story, so that its purpose is clearly related to business outcomes

-- describe behaviors in a single notation which is directly accessible to domain experts, testers and developers, so as to improve communication
+- describe behaviors in a single notation that is directly accessible to domain experts, testers, and developers, so as to improve communication

 - apply these techniques all the way down to the lowest levels of abstraction of the software, paying particular attention to the distribution of behavior, so that evolution remains cheap